 13. Carbide & Carbon Building

 The Carbide & Carbon Building is one of the multiple skyscrapers in Chicago that was completed just before the start of the Great Depression in 1929.
-The Art Deco is located on Michigan Avenue and stands 503 feet (153 meters) tall.
+The Art Deco building is located on Michigan Avenue and stands 503 feet (153 meters) tall.

 One of the most remarkable facts about this iconic landmark building is that it was completely transformed between 2001 and 2004.
 Since the renovation project was completed it was turned into the Hard Rock Cafe’s Hard Rock Hotel in Chicago.
 That’s quite a change from its original purpose which was to serve as the headquarters of a chemical company, don’t you think?